kianenigma/what-blockchain-actually/content/Content/Appendices/Bridges And Cross Chain Messaging.md

+---
+Description: How independent blockchains send messages to one another and communicate.
+---

 Bridges are the primary way through which blockchains send messages to one another.
 These messages could also originate from tenants of each blockchain, for example a smart contract in blockchain A sending a message to a smart contract on blockchain B. Considering what we have learned about blockchain in this book, the scenarios that we are familiar with and need a bridge are:
 - Two independent L1s with their own validator set and [[Economic Security]] like Ethereum and NEAR exchanging messages.
 - Two L2 blockchains connected to the same L1 exchanging messages.